-Following are 4 sample letters you can send to your state senator and representative in support of SB 510.
-Please feel free to edit and thanks for your help!
+Following are 4 sample letters you can send to your state senator and representative in support of legislation to end live pigeon shoots.
+Please feel free to edit into your own words and thanks for your help!

 For 25 years, bills to end the horrifying and cruel practice of live pigeon shoots have been avoided in Pennsylvania.
 Live pigeon shoots are cruel, archaic contests that have no place in a civilized society, and recent polls show that the majority of Pennsylvanians oppose these cruel contests.
-Please do whatever you can to help Senator Pat Browne pass SB 510.
+Please do whatever you can to help Senator Pat Browne pass a bill this year that will help end these cruel shoots.
 It is long past time to end this barbarism.
 Thank you and please let me know how you will be following up on this request.

 As your constituent, I am writing about a matter of concern to me and thousands of other Pennsylvanians.
-As you know, Senate Bill 510, sponsored by Sen. Pat Browne, would ban live pigeon shoots.
+A bill which will be introduced by Sen. Pat Browne, would ban live pigeon shoots.
 Pigeon shoots are a cruel and heartless bloodbath that have nothing to do with “sport” or “hunting.”
 The majority of Pennsylvanians abhor cruelty — yet it continues to this day because of a tiny minority of special interests.
+Please sign on as a co-sponsor to this bill.

 I ask that you take a few moments to click on the following link and watch an appeal that was made recently in an effort to end the pigeon shooting bloodsport once and for all.
 In this appeal, you will see first-hand what really happens at these events .
-After viewing the video, I also request that you let me know whether you will agree to help move SB 510 forward, and how you will vote on the bill once it is up for a vote.
+After viewing the video, I also request that you let me know whether you will agree to held, and how you will vote on the bill once it is up for a vote.
 Here is the link: http://www.youtube.com/watch?v=tfPHvSJLuPc

 I am confident that after viewing this video, you will agree that this barbarism has no place in a civilized society.
 I deeply appreciate your attention to this very important matter, and look forward to your reply and working with you to end this travesty now.